UofT-DSI/shell/04-instructors/lessons/advanced_unix_slides.md

 ---
 ## Paths

-Using `cd` and `pwd` let's take a look at how we can use absolute and relative pathnames.
+Using `cd` and `pwd`, let's explore how to use absolute and relative pathnames.

 ```
 $ cd